Computer Protection Software Review

-The top performers in our review are Norton Security with Backup, the Gold Award winner; Bitdefender Total Security Multi-Device, the Silver Award winner; and Kaspersky Internet Security, the Bronze Award winner.
-Here’s more on choosing a system to meet your needs, along with detail on how we arrived at our ranking of 10 products.
+The top performers in our review are Norton Security Premium, the Gold Award winner; Bitdefender Internet Security, the Silver Award winner; and Kaspersky Internet Security, the Bronze Award winner.
+Here's more on choosing a system to meet your needs, along with detail on how we arrived at our ranking of nine products.

 All-in-one internet security products protect multiple devices with various operating systems from a single license.
 You pay less than if you bought a separate license for each device, and you have just one subscription-renewal date.
-The convenience of a single license encourages you to protect all of your devices including your mobile devices.
-Furthermore you can manage all of your devices from a single online portal, which means you can add or remove devices under protection without much effort.
+The convenience of a single license encourages you to protect all of your computers, including your mobile devices.
+Furthermore, you can manage your devices from a single online portal, which means you can add or remove devices under protection without much effort.

 Our computer protection software reviews include products that protect at least three computers or mobile devices running different operating systems.
 If you have consolidated on a single operating system, we refer you to our Best Antivirus Software for Windows Review or our Mac Antivirus Review.
 We also invite you to read more articles about computer protection.